IntelliJ Platform Plugin SDK Help

 Action

-Shows an action name or label for icons and unlabeled controls, and a shortcut if available.
+Shows an action name or label for icons and unlabeled controls such as main toolbar widgets, and a shortcut if available.

 Action help